Robot-to-Robot Relative Pose Estimation using Humans as Markers: Introduction

-In addition to presenting the conceptual model and implementation details, we provide efficient solutions to the practicalities involved in the proposed robot-to-robot pose estimation method.
+In addition to the conceptual design, we present an end-to-end system with efficient solutions to the practicalities involved in the proposed robot-to-robot pose estimation method.
 As mentioned, we use OpenPose~\cite{cao2017realtime} for detecting human body-poses in the image space.
 Although it provides reliable detection performance, the extracted 2D key-points across different views do not necessarily associate as a correspondence.
-We propose a twofold solution to this; first, we design an efficient person re-identification technique by evaluating the hierarchical similarities of the key-point regions in the image space.
-We also demonstrate that the state-of-the-art appearance-based person re-identification models~\cite{ahmed2015improved,li2014deepreid} fail to provide acceptable performance under real-time constraints.
-Subsequently, we formulate an iterative optimization algorithm that refines the preliminarily associated noisy key-points by further exploiting their local structural properties in respective images.
-This two-stage process facilitates efficient and robust key-point correspondences across viewpoints for accurate robot-to-robot relative pose estimation.
-Furthermore, we evaluate the proposed estimation method over a number of terrestrial and underwater experiments; the results validate its effectiveness in real-world applications.
-Lastly, we analyze its feasibility in various multi-robot cooperative systems and discuss relevant operational considerations.
+We propose a twofold solution to this: \begin{itemize} \item First, we design an efficient person re-identification module by evaluating the hierarchical similarities of the key-point regions in the image space.
+It takes advantage of the consistent human pose structures across viewpoints and evaluates their pair-wise similarities for fast body-pose association.
+We also demonstrate that the state-of-the-art (SOTA) appearance-based person re-identification models fail to provide acceptable performance under single-board real-time constraints. \item Subsequently, we formulate an iterative optimization algorithm to refine the noisy key-point correspondences by further exploiting their local structural properties in respective images.
+We demonstrate that the pair-wise key-point refinement is crucial to ensure their validity in a perspective geometric sense. \end{itemize} This two-stage process facilitates efficient and robust key-point associations across viewpoints for accurate robot-to-robot relative pose estimation.
+In this paper, we primarily focus on these two novel modules because the rest of the computational aspects are generic to all multi-robot cooperative pose estimation systems.
+Nevertheless, we present a fast implementation of the proposed system and evaluate its end-to-end performance over several terrestrial and underwater field experiments.
+Lastly, we analyze its practical feasibility and discuss various operational considerations.